rotki/rotki/docs/api.rst

         "name": "my_node",
         "endpoint": "http://localhost:8385",
         "owned": true,
-        "weight": 40,
+        "weight": "40.30",
         "active": true
       }

    :resjson string name: Name and primary key of the node.
 This field has to be unique.
 This field cannot be empty or use the key ``etherscan``.
    :resjson string endpoint: rpc endpoint of the node.
 Will be used to query it.
    :resjson string owned: True if the user owns the node or false if is a public node.
-   :resjson int weight: Weight of the node in the range of 0 to 100.
+   :resjson string weight: Weight of the node in the range of 0 to 100 with 2 decimals.
    :resjson string active: True if the node should be used or false if it shouldn't.

    :statuscode 200: Insertion was successful.